Integrating Aggregated Electric Vehicle Flexibilities in Unit Commitment Models using Submodular Optimization: GENERALIZED POLYMATROIDS AND SUBMODULAR OPTIMIZATION

-\begin{theorem}{(See~\cite[Thm.
-14.2.5]{frank_connections_2011})} Every g-polymatroid $\gpoly(\supermod,\submod)$ is the projection of a 0-base polyhedron. \end{theorem} Therefore, optimizing over a g-polymatroid reduces to optimizing over the corresponding base polyhedron~\cite{frank_connections_2011}.
+We can easily show that a base polyhedron is a g-polymatroid by taking $\supermod(A) \coloneq \submod(\tilde{\T}) -\submod(\tilde{\T} \setminus A)$ \cite{frank_connections_2011}.
+In addition, it has been shown that every g-polymatroid is the projection of a 0-base polyhedron \cite[Thm.
+14.2.5]{frank_connections_2011}.
+Therefore, optimizing over a g-polymatroid reduces to optimizing over the corresponding base polyhedron.
 These polyhedra can easily be described as, given a paramodular pair $(\supermod, \submod)$, the submodular function defining the base polyhedron is given by